G4BE-334/NLBSE-issue-report-classification/README.md

 The dataset is then split into a training set (50%) and a test set (50%).

-> The dataset has already been extracted to avoid costs on your end, please keep reading to find hyperlinks to both the training and test set.
+> The dataset has already been extracted by the commitee of the competition.

 ## Training